abstracta/jmeter-java-dsl/docs/guide/reporting/real-time/influxdb.md

 }
 ```

-If you want to try it locally, you can run `docker-compose up` (previously [installing Docker](https://docs.docker.com/get-docker/) in you machine) inside [this directory](/docs/guide/reporting/real-time/influxdb).
+If you want to try it locally, you can run `docker-compose up` (previously [installing Docker](https://docs.docker.com/get-docker/) in your machine) inside [this directory](/docs/guide/reporting/real-time/influxdb).
 After containers are started, you can open Grafana at [http://localhost:3000](http://localhost:3000).
 Finally, run a performance test using the `influxDbListener` and you will be able to see the live results, and keep historic data.
 Cool, isn't it?!

 ::: warning
-Use provided `docker-compose` settings for local tests only.
+Use the provided `docker-compose` settings for local tests only.
 It uses weak credentials and is not properly configured for production purposes.
 :::

 Check [InfluxDbBackendListener](/jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/listeners/InfluxDbBackendListener.java) for additional details and settings.